Last updated on June 11, 2026

 Wrap Up

 Redโs card draw isnโt great compared to the other colors, but you can make it work as a reasonable approximation in the right builds.
-Red card draw is also the weirdest card draw of any color in Magic, but it sparks creativity through deckbuilding challenges.
+Red card draw is also the weirdest of any color in Magic, but it sparks creativity through deckbuilding challenges.

 The bottom line is that you wonโt want all your card draw in only one of the colors in a typical multicolor EDH deck, so finding a few red draw staples helps make your decks more consistent.

 Hopefully you found a couple options today.
 What red card draw do you use?
 What would you like to use?
 Let us know on Twitter, in our Discord, or in the comments below.
+And check out our YouTube channel for more content like this.

 Happy deck crafting!